 When watering from the top, make sure you’re not saturating the entire plant and getting the basil leaves themselves wet.
 You always want to water the soil, not the leaves and stems.

-Bottom watering is a great way to water plants, especially when you need to water basil seedlings (or growing it from basil seeds) and potted basil plants.
-If your basil is in the ground, this is not an option since you can move the plant.
+Bottom watering is a great way to water plants, especially when you need to water basil seedlings and potted plants.
+If your basil is in the ground, this is not an option since you can’t move the plant.

 With bottom watering, you are setting the pot or container in a tray full of water to allow the roots of the plant to take in the water they need, without getting the top of the soil moist which can attract fungus gnats and introduce other problems like mold and fungus.